“What Sir Arthur Conan Doyle did for Victorian London and Caleb Carr did for old New York, J. Sydney Jones does for historic Vienna.”

 The Keeper of Hands

-The fourth installment in the Viennese Mystery series is now available in the UK and will be published in the U.S. in June, 2013:
+The fourth volume in the Viennese Mystery series is now available.

 At the same time, Werthen undertakes a second commission: to find out who viciously assaulted playwright Arthur Schnitzler.
 Schnitzler believes his latest controversial play might have been the motive for the attack – but is there more to it than that?